Chapter 8 Advising Travelers with Specific Needs

 Reducing Risk for Other Diseases

-Geographically focal infections that pose an increased risk of severe outcome for immunocompromised people include visceral leishmaniasis and several fungal infections acquired by inhalation (such as Penicillium marneffei infection in Southeast Asia and coccidioidomycosis in the Americas).
+Geographically focal infections that pose an increased risk of severe outcome for immunocompromised people include visceral leishmaniasis and several fungal infections acquired by inhalation (such as Talaromyces marneffei [formerly Penicillium marneffei] infection in Southeast Asia and histoplasmosis and coccidioidomycosis in the Americas).
 Many developing areas have high rates of tuberculosis (TB), and establishing the TB status of immunocompromised travelers going to such destinations may be helpful in the evaluation of any subsequent travel-associated illness.
 Depending on the traveler’s degree of immune suppression, the baseline TB status may be assessed by obtaining a tuberculin skin test, Mycobacterium tuberculosis antigen-specific interferon-γ assay, or chest radiograph.

 Patients with advanced HIV and transplant recipients frequently take either primary or secondary prophylaxis for one or more opportunistic infections (such as Pneumocystis, Mycobacterium, and Toxoplasma spp.).
-Complete adherence to all indicated regimens should be confirmed before travel (see Chapter 3, HIV Infection).
+Adherence to all indicated prophylactic regimens should be confirmed before travel (see Chapter 3, HIV Infection).

 - Agarwal N, Ollington K, Kaneshiro M, Frenck R, Melmed GY.
 Are immunosuppressive medications associated with decreased responses to routine immunizations?
 A systematic review.
 Vaccine.
 2012 Feb 14;30(8):1413–24.

-- Kotton CN, Hibberd PL, AST Infectious Diseases Community of Practice.
-Travel medicine and the solid organ transplant recipient.
+- Kotton CN, Hibberd PL.
+Travel medicine and transplant tourism in solid organ transplantation.
 Am J Transplant.
-2009 Dec 9;(Suppl 4):S273–81.
+2013 Mar;13 Suppl 4:337–47.

 - Loebermann M, Winkelmann A, Hartung HP, Hengel H, Reisinger EC, Zettl UK.
 Vaccination against infection in patients with multiple sclerosis.
 Nat Rev Neurol.
 2011;8(3):143–51.